Eppo-exp/eppo-docs/docs/statistics/sample-size-calculator/usage.md

 sidebar_position: 2
 ---

-# Using the Sample Size Calculator
+# Usage

 An experiment’s statistical power, or ability to detect treatment effects in a particular metric, is determined the number of subjects in the experiment, as well as that metric’s mean and variance.
-Eppo provides a dedicated interface for computing [Minimum Detectable Effects](./minimum_detectable_effects) for various experiment runtimes using historical data in your data warehouse.
-To use Eppo’s **Sample Size Calculator**, you or someone at your company will first need to [set up one or more Entry Points](./setting_up_the_sample_size_calculator#creating-entry-points).
+Eppo provides a dedicated interface for computing [Minimum Detectable Effects](/statistics/sample-size-calculator/mde) for various experiment runtimes using historical data in your data warehouse.
+To use Eppo’s **Sample Size Calculator**, you or someone at your company will first need to [set up one or more Entry Points](/statistics/sample-size-calculator/setup#creating-entry-points).
 The rest of this article assumes that an Entry Point has been configured, and that you are ready to perform a sample-size calculation.

-Open up the **Sample Size Calculator** using the button in the top-right corner of the Experiments page and choose the [entity](../building-experiments/entities/) for which you plan to run an experiment.
+Open up the **Sample Size Calculator** using the button in the top-right corner of the Experiments page and choose the [entity](/data-management/entities) for which you plan to run an experiment.

 ![Sample size calculator is located in the upper right on experiments page](/img/planning-experiments/sample_size_calculator_homepage.png)